Edit: Take a look at our latest 2020 Email Client Market Share infographic.

 Check out the infographic here, or read the transcription below it.

-What else we learned from analyzing more than 10 billion email opens
+What else did we learn from analyzing billions of email opens?

-For the full research on email client market share and an in-depth look at when, where, and how people engage with email, download Litmus’ first-ever State of Email Engagement report.
+For the latest research on email client market share and an in-depth look at when, where, and how people engage with email, download Litmus’ 2020 State of Email Engagement report.
 Use these insights to benchmark your email performance against your peers and learn how to turn engagement insights into strategies and tactics that improve your email program.

 Transcript: The 2019 Email Client Market Share